One hundred years of drama in South Brent

 Our very first production was a pantomime in 1925, and South Brent Amateur Dramatic Society began our hundredth year with another magical pantomime, ‘Cinderella‘, at the same hall, now known as the Village Hall.

-Midsummer Fun did we say?
-Oh yes: we’ve been feeling the loss of some of the events that made up Carnival Week, so we’ve decided to bring some of them back for one year only!
+SBADS has also held a series of events both for our members and the whole village, including a whole week of Midsummer Fun from 21st June.
+We were feeling the loss of some of the events that made up Carnival Week, so we decided to bring some of them back for one year only!

 - Saturday 21 June: Village Fun Day at Palstone Park, with games, sideshows, teas and races